Certain foods from the nightshade family can contribute to your migraines. Popular Nightshades are:

 - Hot peppers

 Over 2,800 species of plants that belong to this group1.
 As migraine sufferers, we need to pay careful attention to nightshades.
 You may have to avoid this group of vegetables altogether, as the nightshade contains neurotoxic alkaloids that can trigger a migraine.

 To avoid or not avoid the nightshade

-I always enjoyed a variety of different foods from different cultures, especially the taste of eggplant and paprika.
+I always enjoyed a variety of different foods, especially the taste of eggplant and paprika.
 Cayenne pepper used to be my spice of choice when preparing a meal.
-Unfortunately, I was forced to completely remove all of these nightshades, since they turned out to be significant migraine triggers.
-I found out that my digestive system was highly sensitive to the vegetables.
-Keep a detailed food journal in order to find those nightshades that need to be completely removed from your diet until the cause behind your migraines become clear.
+Since they turned out to be significant migraine triggers, I was forced to completely remove all of these nightshades.
+My digestive system was highly sensitive to the vegetables.
+Keep a detailed food journal in order to understand whether nightshades should be partially or completely removed.

-does boiling help with nightshades?
+Does boiling help with nightshades?

 1. www.whfoods.com, “What are nightshades and in which foods are they found?”, http://www.whfoods.com/genpage.php?tname=george&dbid=62